Last Updated: March 26, 2026

 Common Health Issues

-Blue tetras are reasonably hardy but can be susceptible to the usual freshwater diseases if water quality slips.
+Blue tetras are reasonably hardy but is susceptible to the usual freshwater diseases if water quality slips.
 Ich (white spot disease) is the most common issue, typically triggered by temperature fluctuations or stress from transport.
 Neon tetra disease (Pleistophora) can also affect them, showing up as patchy loss of coloration, cysts, and erratic swimming.
 Unfortunately, there’s no cure for neon tetra disease, so quarantining new fish for 2-3 weeks is the best prevention strategy.

 Fin rot can occur, especially in tanks with poor water quality.
 Regular water changes and maintaining proper filtration go a long way toward preventing most health problems.
 Watch for any signs of lethargy, loss of appetite, or unusual spots on the body.
 These fish are normally very active, so a blue tetra sitting still is often the first sign that something is wrong.